John Boyd (military strategist): Military theories

 In the early 1960s, Boyd, together with Thomas Christie, a civilian mathematician, created the energy–maneuverability theory, or E-M theory, of aerial combat.
-A legendary maverick by reputation, Boyd was said to have stolen the computer time to do the millions of calculations necessary to prove the theory, but a later audit found that all of computer time at the facility has been properly billed to recognized projects and that no irregularity could be prosecuted.
+A legendary maverick by reputation, Boyd was said to have stolen the IBM 704 computer time to do the millions of calculations necessary to prove the theory.
+A civilian employee had previously barred Boyd from performing the calculations, but Thomas P. Christie provided Boyd a project number.
+An investigating inspector general commended Boyd and his computer work.
 E-M theory became the world standard for the design of fighter aircraft.
 The Air Force's FX project (subsequently the F-15) was then floundering, but Boyd's deployment orders to Vietnam were canceled, and he was brought to the Pentagon to redo the tradeoff studies according to E-M theory.
 His work helped save the project from being a costly dud even though its final product was larger and heavier than he had desired.

 With Colonel Everest Riccioni and Pierre Sprey, Boyd formed a small advocacy group within Headquarters USAF that dubbed itself the "Fighter Mafia."
 Riccioni was an Air Force fighter pilot assigned to a staff position in Research and Development, and Sprey was a civilian statistician working in systems analysis.
 While assigned to working on the beginnings of the F-15, then called the Blue Bird, Boyd disagreed with the direction the program was going and proposed an alternative "Red Bird".
 The concept was for a clear-weather air-to-air-only fighter with a top speed of Mach 1.6, rather than the Blue Bird's Mach 2.5+.
 The top speed would be sacrificed for lower weight (and therefore better maneuverability and lower cost).
 Both Boyd and Sprey also argued against an active radar and radar-guided missiles, and they proposed the concept to Air Staff.
 The proposal went unheeded, and there were no changes to the Blue Bird.